 Arrested Development: The character of Tobias Fünke is depicted in the television series “Arrested Development” as donning a pair of sunglasses that are a distorted replica of the sunglasses worn by the Terminator.
 Tobias wears the sunglasses to show off his want to be tough man persona.
 They have big lenses and a thick, garish frame.

 Video Games: Many video games, such as “Grand Theft Auto” and the “Saints Row” series, have made reference to The Terminator’s sunglasses.
 The sunglasses are frequently worn by characters in these games as a representation of their tough, threatening characteristics.

 Online Memes: Numerous internet jokes and memes have also made fun of The Terminator’s sunglasses.
 These memes frequently include sunglasses being worn by strange or ridiculous characters, including animals or cartoon characters, in amusing or hilarious circumstances.
 One such example is

 Glasses that Last the Test of Time

-Overall, the sunglasses favoured by Arnold Schwarzenegger’s Terminator character have developed into a recognisable and enduring part of culture and popular media.
-The sunglasses, which in the first movie were initially a pair of Ray-Ban Aviators, have experienced a few minor design changes in the subsequent movies, but they have remained a distinctive and recognised feature of the character’s image.
+Overall, the sunglasses favored by Arnold Schwarzenegger’s Terminator character have developed into a recognizable and enduring part of culture and popular media.
+The sunglasses, which in the first movie were initially a pair of Ray-Ban Aviators, have experienced a few minor design changes in the subsequent movies, but they have remained a distinctive and recognized feature of the character’s image.